kaisenlinux/manpages-dev/category/TCP/socat.md

 ADDRESS SPECIFICATIONS
        With the address command line arguments, the user gives socat instructions and the necessary information for establishing the byte streams.

        An address specification usually consists of an address type keyword, zero or more required address parameters separated by ’:’ from the keyword and from each other, and zero  or  more address options separated by ’,’.

        The keyword specifies the address type (e.g., TCP4, OPEN, EXEC).
 For some keywords there exist synonyms (’-’ for STDIO, TCP for TCP4).
-Keywords are case  in‐ sensitive.
-For  a  few  special address types, the keyword may be omitted: Address specifications starting with a number are assumed to be FD (raw file de‐ scriptor) addresses; if a ’/’ is found before the first ’:’ or ’,’, GOPEN (generic file open) is assumed.
+Keywords are case insensitive.
+For a few special address types, the keyword may be omitted: Address specifications starting with a number are assumed to be FD (raw file descriptor) addresses; if a ’/’ is found before the first ’:’ or
+       ’,’, GOPEN (generic file open) is assumed.

        The required number and type of address parameters depend on the address type.
-E.g., TCP4 requires a server specification (name or address), and a port spec‐ ification (number or service name).
+E.g., TCP4 requires a server specification (name or address), and a port specification (number or service name).

        Zero or more address options may be given with each address.
 They influence the address in some ways.
-Options consist of an option keyword or an option key‐ word and a value, separated by ’=’.
+Options consist of an option keyword or an option keyword and a value,  separated by ’=’.
 Option keywords are case insensitive.
 For filtering the options that are useful with an address type, each option is member of one option group.
 For each address type there is a set of option groups allowed.
-Only options belonging to one of these address groups may be used
-       (except with option -g).
+Only options belonging to one of these address groups may be used (except with option -g).

        Address specifications following the above schema are also called single address specifications.
 Two single addresses can be combined with "!!" to form a dual  type  address  for  one channel.
 Here,  the  first address is used by socat for reading data, and the second address for writing data.
 There is no way to specify an option only once for being applied to both single addresses.

        Usually, addresses are opened in read/write mode.
 When an address is part of a dual address specification, or when option -u or -U is used, an address might be used only for reading or for writing.
 Considering this is important with some address types.

        With socat version 1.5.0 and higher, the lexical analysis tries to handle quotes and parenthesis meaningfully and allows escaping of special characters.
-If one of the characters ( { [ ’ is found, the corresponding closing character - ) } ] ’ - is looked for; they may also be nested.
-Within these constructs,  so‐ cats special characters and strings : , !! are not handled specially.
+If one of the characters ( { [
+       ’ is found, the corresponding closing character - ) } ] ’ - is looked for; they may also be nested.
+Within these constructs, socats special characters and strings : , !! are  not  han‐ dled specially.
 All those characters and strings can be escaped with \ or within ""

 ADDRESS TYPES
        This section describes the available address types with their keywords, parameters, and semantics.

        CREATE:<filename>
               Opens <filename> with creat() and uses the file descriptor for writing.
 This address type requires write-only context, because a file opened with creat cannot be read from.
               Flags like O_LARGEFILE cannot be applied.
 If you need them use OPEN with options create,create.
               <filename> must be a valid existing or not existing path.
-If <filename> is a named pipe, creat() might block; if <filename> refers to a socket,  this
-              is an error.
+If <filename> is a named pipe, creat() might block; if <filename> refers to a socket, this is an error.
               Option groups: FD,REG,NAMED
               Useful options: mode, user, group, unlink-early, unlink-late, append See also: OPEN, GOPEN

        EXEC:<command-line>
-              Forks a sub process that establishes communication with its parent process and invokes the specified program with execvp() .  <command-line> is a sim‐ ple command with arguments separated by single spaces.
+              Forks  a  sub process that establishes communication with its parent process and invokes the specified program with execvp() .  <command-line> is a simple command with arguments separated by single spaces.
 If the program name contains a ’/’, the part after the last ’/’ is taken as ARGV[0].
 If the program name is a relative path, the  execvp()  semantics for finding the program via $PATH apply.
 After successful program start, socat writes data to stdin of the process and reads from its stdout using a UNIX domain socket generated by socketpair() per default. (example)
               Option groups: FD,SOCKET,EXEC,FORK,TERMIOS
               Useful options: path, fdin, fdout, chroot, su, su-d, nofork, pty, stderr, ctty, setsid, pipes, login, sigint, sigquit
               See also: SYSTEM